 If questions like these have you scratching your head, you’re not alone.
 Supply chain risk and resiliency conversations stump many people these days.

 According to Zurich’s 2014 Supply Chain Resilience Survey, an overwhelming 73.5 percent of respondents said they do not have full visibility of their supply chains, and only 26.5 percent of organizations coordinate and report supply chain disruptions enterprisewide.
 Additionally, 44.4 percent of disruptions originate below the tier-one supplier, and 13 percent of organizations do not analyze their supply chains to identify the source of the disruption.

 You know what Resilinc calls this: Leaving money on the table.
 In today’s cost-sensitive and profit-pinched market, who wants to leave money on the table?

 There are ways, however, to capture greater value from your supply chain visibility and risk management strategies while improving supply chain resiliency.
 And, you don’t need a crystal ball or magic wand to make it happen.

-What you need is a change of perspective, and a way to plan, monitor and protect your supply chain so that it remains responsive, flexible and agile in the wake of a disaster.
+What you need is a change of perspective, and a way to plan, monitor, and protect your supply chain so that it remains responsive, flexible, and agile in the wake of a disaster.

-For many companies, the conversation will lead to implementing a cloud-based supply chain software solution that can map suppliers, track events and optimize supply chain practices.
+For many companies, the conversation will lead to implementing a cloud-based supply chain software solution that can map suppliers, track events, and optimize supply chain practices.
 For other companies, it will lean towards business continuity planning or leveraging supply chain analytics to develop advanced sourcing capabilities.
 Both work in different situations.
-But, the fundamental point is that an enterprisewide solution that allows decision-makers to make quicker decisions and reduces the negative impact of a potential disaster are what’s needed in many value chains operating today.
+But, the fundamental point is that an enterprisewide solution that allows decision-makers to make quicker decisions and reduces the negative impact of a potential disaster is what’s needed in many value chains operating today.